 Scientists have suggested that people with high vitamin D levels may be less likely to develop MS. However, there is no evidence that vitamin D supplements will help.

-Researchers are hopeful that newer techniques might offer a solution, such as stem cell therapy and myelin repair.
+Researchers are hopeful that newer techniques might offer a solution, such as

 Some people have tried biotin as a therapy for MS, but research has produced mixed results.